PRODUCT COMPARISONS

 Apache PDFBox library

 Apache PDFBox is an open source Java library for working with PDF files.
-It allows to generate, edit, and manipulate existing documents.
+It allows one to generate, edit, and manipulate existing documents.
 It can also extract content from files.
 The library provides several utilities which are used to perform various operations on documents.

 Here are the standout features of Apache PDFBox.